 Anti-Malware Tools for Mac OS

 To be sincere, I was a bit reluctant when it came to Avira, the company that failed to impress me some years ago.
-But, after a bit of research and after seeing the results with my own eyes, I started believing those reports stating the Avira is the best free anti-malware tool that someone can install on a Mac.
+But, after a bit of research and after seeing the results with my own eyes, I started believing those reports stating that Avira is the best free anti-malware tool that someone can install on a Mac.

-According to several reports, Avira has been the only anti-malware tool clever enough to detect 100 percent of all malware thrown at it, using the AV-TEST tools.
+According to several reports, Avira has been the only anti-malware tool clever enough to detect 100 percent of all malware thrown at it using the AV-TEST tools.
 Besides detection perfection, Avira also offers a modern user interface that complies with the latest Mac OS X designs and a light footprint over the system resources (at least in the quick scans mode).

-Amongst the features, Avira comes with protection against online threats, viruses, Trojans, adware, malware and spyware.
-The software itself can be set up manually for scheduled scans, bestowing a certain amount of stealth and why not, simplicity to the whole deal.
+Amongst the features, Avira comes with protection against online threats, viruses, Trojans, adware, malware, and spyware.
+The software itself can be set up manually for scheduled scans, bestowing a certain amount of stealth and, why not, simplicity to the whole deal.
 You just set it once, and that’s it.

-The user interface is pretty slimmed down and simple, allowing the owner to view critical information, without crowding the screen.
-Under the hood, the company vouches for elite protection and removal of adware, malicious hijacking programs, unwanted toolbars and so on.
+The user interface is pretty slimmed down and simple, allowing the owner to view critical information without crowding the screen.
+Under the hood, the company vouches for elite protection and removal of adware, malicious hijacking programs, unwanted toolbars, and so on.
 Scanning files is also blazing fast in Bitdefender.

-Once detected, an infected file will be moved into the quarantine zone, name the Virus Chest.
+Once detected, an infected file will be moved into the quarantine zone, named the Virus Chest.
 From here, files can be manually deleted or fixed, and users even have the possibility of white-listing specific files.
 Besides the regular list of Mac infections, Avast is capable of detecting Windows-only malware, which may have found its way on your machine or attached drive, thus preventing the further propagation of the infection.

 Last but not least, we must mention Avast’s WebRep plug-in for web protection, which uses heuristic detection against phishing websites and other infections as such.